Guided tours and walks

 Daily deer park tours

 Join one of our experienced rangers for a tour of the ancient deer park.
 You'll head out on foot with your guide in search of the deer and learn more about how we care for the herd and how it came to be at Dyrham Park.
-Tours leave reception at 11am and start outside the shop at 2.30pm every day.
+You'll also find out more about the trees and the topography as well as the history of the park.
+Tours leave reception at 11am and 2pm every day.

 Daily garden tours